Virginia Roads - US 19/US 460

 NB scenery around Walker Mountain and Clinch Mountain (near Mendota).

 One arrow means "ahead".
 So there are 163 inches of something coming up.
 Two arrows would mean "clearance."
-This is on US 19/460 NB/EB west of Tazewell - note that this is the only US 460 photo on this page, because otherwise you'll get confused by the following:
+These photos are on US 19/460 NB/EB, progressing up the ramp to VA 16 in Tazewell.
+Note that these end the US 460 photos on this page, because otherwise you'll get confused by the following:

 NB into Bluefield on US 19, and only US 19.
 US 460 now bypasses the town on a freeway, which is bizarre because US 19 and 460 meet again to the east in West Virginia.
 Because both routes are of the same caliber, they should both bypass and send a business route multiplex into town.
 At the very least, US 19 is a primary US highway and should get the better road, but the roles are reversed.
 Obviously, before the freeway, US 460 was indeed on Virginia Ave. as well.